What is an Air Leakage Test?

 The lower the air leakage, the better the building is at keeping out the cold, therefore reducing fuel bills.
 However, a building that is too air-tight can be at risk of condensation and mould growth so a balance needs to be met.

-You can opt to not test all plots on larger sites but the SAP will be penalised on plots that are not tested.
+For residential buildings, you can opt to not test all plots on larger sites but the SAP will be penalised on plots that are not tested.
 This is known as the Confidence Factor.

-Top Tips for Residential Air Tests
+Top Tips for Air Tests

 Common areas for poor test results include: Service penetration points, pipework, joints between panels, skirting boards, data cabling, plant rooms, MVHR systems.